Grantee Spotlights

 "Although all students walked in as a fan of Hip Hop culture (whether that be graffiti writing, hip hop music, dance, or fashion), almost none of them knew about the historical underpinnings of that art form.
 Gaining an understanding of how these art forms were created and the cultural significance allowed students the ability to appreciate them and compare them to modern interpretations."

-Cada Casa, which received a Public Program Grant for a series of workshops exploring the historical and cultural relevance of the different disciplines of Hip Hop.
+Tymon Emch, Founder and Educational Director of Cada Casa.
+Cada Casa received a Public Program Grant for a series of workshops exploring the historical and cultural relevance of the different disciplines of Hip Hop.

-Comunidad y Herencia Cultural received a Public Program Grant to support the Cultural Roots program, which featured culture bearers of color who led lectures, workshops, and dialogues exploring the history, identity, and presence of the Charro (Mexican horseman) in the Pacific Northwest.
+—Jose Antonio Huerta, director of Comunidad y Herencia Cultural, which received a Public Program Grant to support lectures, workshops, and dialogues exploring the history, identity, and presence of the Charro (Mexican horseman) and Escaramuza (Mexican horsewoman) in the Pacific Northwest.

-Forest Grove City Library received a Mini Grant for Rural Libraries for series of programs on housing discrimination in Oregon.
-The series, presented in partnership with the Fair Housing Council of Oregon (FHCO), included an exhibit and a series of community conversations about the history of housing discrimination, current housing trends, and future challenges.
+—Visitor comment about Anywhere But Here at Forest Grove City Library, which was funded in part by a Mini Grant for Rural Libraries.
+This series of programs on housing discrimination in Oregon was presented in partnership with the Fair Housing Council of Oregon (FHCO).
+It included an exhibit and a series of community conversations about the history of housing discrimination, current housing trends, and future challenges.

 Comments